a1600795/Trust2BlockChain/h2-Crown Jewels and Bad Guys.md

 1. I downloaded the debian iso image
 2. I installed virtualbox
 3. Creating virtual machine - instructions are different from the version I am using
+4. In the ISO image I put the Debian ISO as seen in picture below
    ![image](https://github.com/a1600795/Trust2BlockChain/assets/149095048/5c5fbbe9-3a13-49d1-99ec-ca494185d569)

    ![image](https://github.com/a1600795/Trust2BlockChain/assets/149095048/2da28aad-a7b9-4524-974f-7463fe77dd48)